-More than a quarter century after President Reagan established a U.S. Exclusive Economic Zone stretching 200 miles out from America’s shoreline, a vast marine domain six times the size of the Louisiana Purchase, President Obama is moving towards a unified national ocean policy to oversee it.
-In June 2009 he established an Interagency Ocean Policy Taskforce to protect and manage this largest, most challenging wilderness frontier in our nation’s history and gave it 180 days (since extended) to develop a plan for his approval.
+In 2010, more than a quarter century after President Reagan established a U.S. Exclusive Economic Zone stretching 200 miles out from America’s shoreline, a vast marine domain six times the size of the Louisiana Purchase, President Obama signed an executive order to promote a National Ocean Policy for the United States.

 Right now our public seas and waters are administered by more than 20 federal agencies, along with a welter of state, local and tribal authorities under 140 separate laws with little or no regard for the cumulative impacts of competing and often overlapping uses of our coasts and ocean.
 The result: citizen stakeholders are drowning in red tape even as our marine ecosystems continue to degrade.